By: Jeff Parkey, AICP, APA South Carolina Director-at-Large

-In the summer of 2016, SCAPA’s first-ever Community Planning Assistance Team (CPAT) project was completed in Chesnee, South Carolina.
-“Chesnee’s Untapped Potential” proved to be a great success – both for Chesnee, and for SCAPA.
+In the summer of 2016, APA South Carolina’s first-ever Community Planning Assistance Team (CPAT) project was completed in Chesnee, South Carolina.
+“Chesnee’s Untapped Potential” proved to be a great success – both for Chesnee, and for APA South Carolina.

 The CPAT program